-Reynolda House Museum of American Art,
+Reynolda House Museum of American Art, Reynolda Road, Winston-Salem.

-Reynolda Road, Winston-Salem.
-Northwest Bedroom Gallery, Through Oct.
-27 - "Good Impressions: Portraits Across Three Centuries from Reynolda and Wake Forest".
-Portraits are often taken at face value-as accurate representations of a person's appearance, sometimes removed by decades or centuries.
-But portraits are often the products of delicate negotiations between artist and subject.
-Sometimes they flatter, exaggerating the sitter's beauty or rich attire.
-Sometimes they capture the subject engaged in his or her occupation, whether pausing during study or painting in his or her studio.
-Sometimes they celebrate an auspicious occasion, such as a recent engagement or the imminent birth of a child.
-This exhibition features three centuries of portraits of men and women, Black and White, solitary and companionate, classic and modern.
-"Good Impressions" was mounted to mark the recent conservation treatment of John Singleton Copley's 1762 Portrait of "Mrs. Daniel Rogers" (Elizabeth Gorham Rogers) in the collection of Wake Forest University, and Reynolda House's recent acquisition of Kwame Brathwaite's 1973 photograph "Changing Times".
 Mary and Charlie Babcock Wing Gallery, Through Dec.
 5 - "Founder's Vision: The Private Collection of Barbara Babcock Millhouse".
 The exhibition features works of art from the personal collection of the founder of Reynolda House Museum of American Art.
 Audiences will have a unique opportunity to view more than 50 objects reflecting the best of American modernism from artists including Romare Bearden, Alex Katz, Edward Hopper, Joseph Cornell, Georgia O'Keeffe and John Singer Sargent among 40 other artists from the late 19th and 20th centuries-all under one roof.
-"The 'Founder's Vision' exhibition traces the entire arc of modernism in America," said Phil Archer, the Betsy Main Babcock Deputy Director at Reynolda and the exhibition's curator.
+"The 'Founder's Vision' exhibition traces the entire arc of modernism in America." said Phil Archer, the Betsy Main Babcock Deputy Director at Reynolda and the exhibition's curator.
 Master Bedroom Gallery, Through Dec.
 31 - "Still I Rise: The Black Experience at Reynolda".
-"Into a daybreak that's wondrously clear / I rise.
+"Into a daybreak that's wondrously clear / I rise.'
 Maya Angelou's poem "Still I Rise," published in 1978, was an assertion of dignity and resilience in the face of oppression.
 In the 1980s, Angelou used Reynolda as her stage, sharing words of humanity, survival, and triumph.
 But before her, numerous Black lives impacted and intersected with the story of Reynolda.
-"Still I Rise: The Black Experience at Reynolda" examines the lives of the Black women and men who helped shape Reynolda as it evolved from a Jim Crow era working estate into a museum for American art.
+"Still I Rise: The Black Experience at Reynolda" examines the lives of the Black women and men who helped shape Revnolda as it evolved from a Jim Crow era working estate into a museum for American art.
 East Bedroom Sleeping Porch, Ongoing - Featuring a condensed version of the fall 2023 exhibition "Smith & Libby: Two Rings, Seven Months, One Bullet".
-This semi-permanent exhibition presents a fascinating look at an unsolved shooting that rocked the Revnolda estate and made national headlines in 1932.
-Like most family homes, Reynolda House witnessed its share of tragedies, none more shocking than the death by gunshot of Zachary Smith ("Smith") Reynolds, youngest child of R.J. and Katharine Smith Reynolds.
+This semi-permanent exhibition presents a fascinating look at an unsolved shooting that rocked the Reynolda estate and made national headlines in 1932.
+Like most family homes, Revnolda House witnessed its share of tragedies. none more shocking than the death by gunshot of Zachary Smith ("Smith") Reynolds, youngest child of R.J. and Katharine Smith Reynolds.
 Soon after midnight on July 6, 1932, Smith was shot on a sleeping porch at the family's country estate.

 Smith died later that morning.
-Smith's wife Libby Holman and Smith's childhood friend and secretary Albert "Ab" Walker wre ultimately charged with first-degree murder.
+Smith's wife Libby

+Holman and Smith's childhood friend and secretary Albert "Ab" Walker wre ultimately charged with first-degree murder.
 In a stunning reversal, the case was dropped before coming to trial.
 To this day, it is not known whether Smith Reynolds, 20-year-old heir and renowned aviator, died by suicide, accident or murder.
 Ongoing - Collection of 18th through 20th century art, sculpture, American art, and pottery.
 Admission: Yes.
 Hours: Tue.-Sat., 9:30am-4:30pm & Sun., 1:30-4:30pm.
-Contact: 336/725-5325 or at (https://reynolda.
+Contact: 336/725-5325 or at (https://reynolda.org/).